ljf441/dual_autodiff/README.md

 - Code prototyping with `__array_ufunc__` and `__array_function__` so that `NumPy` functions are able to be used on `Dual` objects.
 - Code alterations when Cythonizing the package.

-Auto-generation tools were not used elsewhere.
+Auto-generation tools were not used elsewhere, for code generation or writing or otherwise.